 Director of Photography

 Jon Shenk is a documentary filmmaker, cinematographer, and founder of Actual Films in San Francisco.
 He co-directed and photographed the Emmy-nominated Lost Boys of Sudan, winner of an Independent Spirit Award.
 Jon co-directed and photographed Democracy Afghan Style, a PBS film about the post-war constitutional process in Afghanistan.
 He produced and photographed segments for The New Heroes, a PBS series about social entrepreneurs.
 Jon directed and photographed The Island President, a feature-length documentary about climate change featuring the former president of the Maldive Islands.
-Recently, he co-directed An Inconvenient Sequel: Truth to Power, which emphasizes solutions to the climate crisis.
+Recently, he co-directed An Inconvenient Sequel: Truth to Power, which emphasizes solutions to the climate challenge.